 Edpuzzle has several features that empower teachers to hold their students accountable and make sure that they watch their assignments and understand the content.

 Edpuzzle’s "Prevent Skipping" feature is a great tool to make sure your students watch the whole video you've assigned them.

-To use this feature, check the “Prevent Skipping” slider as you assign the video.
+To use this feature, check the “Prevent Skipping” slider when you assign the video.
 Now, when your student needs to finish watching a video later, they can go back to where they last left off but no further.

 You can also check the progress of each student on the videos you assigned them.
 To do this, open the student progress dashboard by:

-1. Clicking on "My Classes."
+1. Clicking on "My Classes".

 2. Selecting the class you want to track.